curtclifton/timerity/2015-05-09 - cocoaconf pdx/slides.md

 ---

-## Your Watch app can include notifications, glances, the main app, and handoff.xw
+## Your Watch app can include notifications, glances, the main app, and handoff.

 ![original fill](Notifications.png)